giodestone/Hart-Keyboard/README.md

 * 0.16mm 'dynamic' layer height (0.12-0.18mm)
 * 20% gyroid inflill (gives it strength + interesting pattern)
 * brim for bed adhesion, 8mm width, also for inside of the plate
-*
+* 1.2mm walls

 ## Assembly
+Overall, the soldering took the longest, followed by getting the stabilisers right.

+The two part casing and bottom plate are glued together using superglue.
+Then, the screw mount holders are superglued to the frame with the nut also superglued.
+This worked well enough.

+### Wiring/Soldering
+I highly recommend using enamelled single core wire (i.e. single strand).
+The enamel is easy enough to burn off where needed.
+Do not use multi-core wire like I did.

+First, each of the keys had to have a diode soldered to one of the pins.

+Next, I suggest using a single wire for each row/column and burning off the bits of the enamel where the keys connect.

+Finally (for the keys at least), I soldered the each row/col to the RP2040.
+Each wire should be thin enough to fit through the holes as it makes it much easier to solder them.

+I had to check for shorts between each of the rows/cols using a multimeter and fix them using the white electrical tape.

+The USB C board was wired to the micro USB connector via enamelled wire, as was the OLED.

+The rotary encoder encoding pins were soldered in to the micro controller, however the switch was soldered into the keyboard matrix, requiring a diode.

+For the rows to RP2040, OLED and rotary encoders I left some extra wire to allow for the RP2040 to be lifted out - but not so much to where it would take up unnecessary space.

+Lead-free solder was used, which is a little more challenging to work with - but less likely to accidentally contaminate something with lead.

+The Pinecil was an excellent soldering iron and had enough heating power @ 45w.

-### Key Stabalisers
+### Key Stabilisers
-The space, return, and required quite a lot of thought.
-To make your own, you need to measure the distance between the far ends of the stabalisers once they are in the board, then measure 11mm, and then about 5mm (this distance doesn't matter too much) and bend it in place.
+The space, return, and backspace keys all required quite a lot of thought, as they required a stabiliser wire.
+To make your own, you need to measure the distance between the far ends of the stabilisers once they are in the board, then measure 11mm, and then about 5mm (this distance doesn't matter too much) and bend it in place.

-For the space key stabaliser wire, I went through 4 different types.
-Turns out, just get the steel wire as jewlery wire is not strong enough (turns out the plated ones are not steel-core).
-You can adapt the key insert for the costar to make it work properly.
+For the space key stabiliser wire, I went through 4 different types.
+Turns out, just get the steel wire as jewellery wire is not strong enough (turns out the plated ones are not steel-core).
+You can adapt the key insert for the Costar to make it work properly.
+I heard that orthodontic wire is steel wire and can be bought cheaply.

 ## Learnings / Reflection

 ### Parts
+Overall, the externally bought parts were great choices and desired parts were good enough.

 #### Casing
 I wish I had split up the casing a little more.
 I could have avoided the need for supports in the type-c, OLED, and rotary encoder enclosures.
 This would have resulted in a better finish, despite a greater requirement to assemble.
 Overall, the plastic wasted for supports was low, but could have been none.